Quantifying structural uncertainty in chemical reaction network inference: Supplementary results

-Some visual similarities that are easy to identify may not always have a simple interpretation.
-For example, there are many subtrees that feature the inclusion of reactions $14$, $15$, and $16$ (all involve $X_5$ as a reactant) in close vicinity.
-There are two leaf nodes $v$ that feature none of the reactions $14$, $15$, and $16$ in $\CRN^\text{inc}(v)$, namely the leaf node characterised by \splitatcommas{$\CRN^\text{inc}(v)=\{2,17,19,3,1,5\}$} and \splitatcommas{$\CRN^\text{exc}(v) = \varnothing$}, and the leaf node characterised by to \splitatcommas{$\CRN^\text{inc}(v)=\{2,17,19,3,1,12,6\}$} and \splitatcommas{$\CRN^\text{exc}(v) = \{5,15\}$}.
-Upon comparing the distinction between $\CRN^\text{inc}(v)$ of these two leaf nodes, we find that reaction $5$ describes the direct conversion of $X_2$ to $X_3$, while reactions $12$ and $6$ describe the indirect conversion of $X_2$ to $X_3$ through $X_4$.
-This leads to the following interpretation of CRNs $\CRN\in\CRNset^\text{HPD}$: \begin{itemize} \item If $\CRN$ does not include both reactions $X_1 \xrightarrow{k_{1}} X_2$ and $X_1 \xrightarrow{k_{3}} X_4$, then it must include at least one of reactions $14$, $15$, or $16$. \item If $\CRN$ includes both reactions $X_1 \xrightarrow{k_{1}} X_2$ and $X_1 \xrightarrow{k_{3}} X_4$, then it must feature a conversion of $X_2$ to $X_3$ (possibly through $X_4$), or include at least one of reactions $14$, $15$, or $16$. \end{itemize} In conclusion, we have extracted higher-order information about structural uncertainty from a tree visualisation that cannot simply be deduced from posterior correlations.
+In conclusion, we have extracted higher-order information about structural uncertainty from a tree visualisation that cannot simply be deduced from posterior correlations.
 However, the current approach is quite reliant on manual inspection of the tree.
 Automating the hierarchical analysis of structural uncertainty is a future direction of research.